-Tuition Exchange, Inc. (TE) is a reciprocal scholarship program for children of faculty members and staff employed at one of the over 625 participating institutions.
-The members of Tuition Exchange, Inc. include both private and public institutions, research and doctoral universities, liberal-arts colleges and comprehensive institutions of higher education, and specialized schools.
-To find a listing of membership schools please go to the Tuition Exchange, Inc. website.
+Tuition Exchange Inc. (TE) is a reciprocal scholarship program for children of faculty members and staff employed at one of more than 625 participating institutions.
+Members of Tuition Exchange Inc. include both private and public institutions, research and doctoral universities, liberal arts colleges and comprehensive institutions of higher education, and specialized schools.
+To find a listing of membership schools, visit the Tuition Exchange Inc. website.

 Who is eligible?

-- Child's parent must be a full-time employee or retiree of ONU and be selected through a competitive certification process held in the fall.
+- The child's parent must be a full-time employee or retiree of ONU and be selected through a competitive certification process held in the fall.